-A fund's WACI is a measurement of its aggregate exposure to the carbon intensity of each of its holdings.
-WACI is calculated by multiplying the carbon intensity of each company (holding) by the size of each holding within the fund.
+A Fund's WACI is a measurement of its aggregate exposure to the carbon intensity of each of its holdings.
+WACI is calculated by multiplying the carbon intensity of each company (holding) by the size of each holding within the Fund.
 WACI is measured in tonnes of carbon dioxide equivalent per million US dollar (USD) of revenue (tCO2e/\$m revenue).
+The data coverage expressed is the percentage of the Fund's value covered in this metric.